Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Introduction

 To this end, we collect a list of 57 art-related subreddit communities, which we label as \textit{AI-neutral} or \textit{AI-disallowed} based on their stance towards AI posts.
-From these subreddits, we retrieve and classify 28,405 image-based posts where the poster has either admitted to generating the image with AI (\textit{Transparent AI post}), or a commenter has accused the image of being AI-generated (\textit{Suspected AI post}).
+Having all posts in these subreddits, spanning from the beginning of each subreddit through the end of 2023~\cite{torrent}, we retrieve and classify 28,405 image-based posts where the poster has either admitted to generating the image with AI (which we call a \textit{Transparent AI post}), or a commenter has accused the image of being AI-generated (\textit{Suspected AI post}).
 We then analyze the number of AI-generated posts made to these communities over time, the trajectories of newcomers to these communities who post AI-generated images, and the speed and impact of AI-suspecting comments on posts.